 4. Complexity in Design and Manufacturing

 CNC machining allows manufacturers to create highly complex and intricate parts that would be difficult or impossible to achieve using manual techniques.
-Advanced CNC machines can cut, drill, mill, and shape materials with remarkable precision, enabling the production of detailed geometries, multiple surface finishes, and intricate designs.
-This flexibility is one of the key benefits of CNC machining, especially in industries that demand precision, such as aerospace, automotive, and medical device manufacturing.
+Advanced CNC machines, such as 5-axis mills, can cut, drill, mill, and shape materials with remarkable precision, enabling the production of detailed geometries and multiple surface finishes.

 5. High Efficiency and Speed